yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 I built a simple [web application](https://deepfashion-finder.herokuapp.com/) based on the search engine generated above.
 The front page looks like this:
 ![alt-text-1](/assets/images/deepfashion-home.png "app homepage")
-The app would firstly picks one image from the upper wear dataset (139,709 images) from DeepFashion.
+The app would firstly pick one image randomly from the upper wear dataset (139,709 images) within DeepFashion.
 You can refresh the page till you see an image that you like, and click the image to check out the results.
 Have fun!

 See the [codes](https://github.com/yubin627/ga_projects/tree/master/Capstone_Project/app) for the flask deployment.